W427697/Discord-/docs/upgrade.md

 ## Major breaking changes

-The frontend ecosystem moves quickly, so we’ve accumulated a lot of breaking changes in Storybook 7.
-The rest of this guide is intended to help you migrate successfully.
-However, there are a few major breaking changes that you should know about before you go further:
+The rest of this guide will help you upgrade successfully, either automatically or manually.
+But first, we’ve accumulated a lot of breaking changes in Storybook 7.
+Here are the most impactful changes you should know about before you go further:

 - [Webpack4 support discontinued](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#webpack4-support-discontinued)
 - [IE11 support discontinued](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#modern-browser-support)